Best Free Open-Access Textbooks in 2026: 25 Books You Can Read Today

 Sports Betting provides a rigorous, analytical approach to sports wagering.
 Rather than offering "picks" or shortcuts, the book teaches the mathematics of betting markets, including how odds are set, how to identify value, bankroll management, and the statistical methods used by professional bettors.
 It covers the major North American sports and provides a framework for thinking about betting as a discipline rooted in probability rather than luck.

-The social science section includes five books addressing prediction markets, technology's impact on society, media literacy, and psychology.
+The social science section includes six books addressing prediction markets, technology's impact on society, media literacy, psychology, interpersonal skills, and the science of luck.

 Prediction Markets